Win-Win Simple Solution or Financial Disaster?

 There are steps that can be taken to maximize the chances of a successful and fair mediation before the divorce mediation commences:

-Meet with an experienced divorce lawyer and discuss, in detail, any sophisticated financial issues.
+Meet with an experienced Orange County divorce lawyer and discuss, in detail, any sophisticated financial issues.

 Create a strategic settlement plan for each issue.

 Make certain that the divorce lawyer has sufficient facts to be in a position to advise as to the range of reasonable settlement positions for each contested issue.
-For example:
+Below are examples of the most basic issues to be addressed:

 - Child support should be set at between $1,000 to $1,200 per month;